johnbenac/religiondesigner/docs/decisions/ADR-019-view-models-are-projection-only.md

 - Developers may be tempted to bypass the view model layer and query domain collections directly in the UI if not disciplined.

 ### Mitigation
-- Provide service functions (e.g. ComparisonService, TemplateService) that return ready‑to‑use view models for cross‑religion operations.
+- Provide service functions (e.g. ComparisonService, TemplateService) that return ready‑to‑use view models for cross‑movement operations.
 - Document guidelines and enforce code reviews to prevent leakage of business logic into the view model builders.